Please contact us if you have any questions regarding the Academic Catalog

 Master of Science in Construction Management

-Wentworth Institute of Technology offers a part-time Master of Science in Construction Management (MSCM) through the Center for Professional and Continuing Education (CPCE).
-Students with a bachelor’s degree from an American Council of Construction Education (ACCE) accredited program in construction management may apply online at ww.wit.edu.
-Students with a bachelor’s degree in another discipline may also apply but will be required to demonstrate competencies in accounting, construction estimating, construction scheduling, project management, and general management by submitting proof of completion of undergraduate coursework, a prior learning assessment portfolio or by completing a construction management certificate.
-A fifty dollar ($50) non-refundable application fee must be submitted with the application.
-Applications are accepted for the fall semester only.
-Application will be reviewed on a rolling basis.
+Wentworth Institute of Technology offers a part-time Master of Science in Construction Management (MSCM) through the College of Professional and Continuing Education (CPCE).
+Students with a bachelor’s degree from an American Council of Construction Education (ACCE) accredited program in construction management may apply online at www.wit.edu.
+Students with a bachelor’s degree in another discipline may also apply but will be required to demonstrate competencies in construction estimating, construction scheduling, project management, and general management by submitting proof of completion of undergraduate coursework, a prior learning assessment portfolio or by completing approved courses.
+A fifty dollar ($50) nonrefundable application fee must be submitted with the application.
+Applications are accepted for the fall and spring semesters only.
+Hybrid delivery applications for online programs are also accepted for fall and spring.
+Applications will be reviewed on a rolling basis.

 Master of Science in Facility Management

 Wentworth Institute of Technology offers a part-time Master of Science in Facility Management (MSFM) through the Center for Professional and Continuing Education (CPCE).
 An undergraduate degree in facility management, architecture, engineering, construction management, business, or interior design with demonstrated competencies in accounting, operations, real estate, project management, and general management by submitting proof of completion of undergraduate coursework, a prior learning assessment portfolio or by completing a facilities management certificate.
-A fifty dollar ($50) non-refundable application fee must be submitted with the application.
-Applications are accepted for the fall semester only.
+A fifty dollar ($50) nonrefundable application fee must be submitted with the application.
+Applications are accepted for the fall and spring semesters online.
 Application will be reviewed on a rolling basis.

 All application materials must be completed in English and the candidate should keep a copy of all application materials.
 The following application materials must be delivered to the College of Professional and Continuing Education: